 Role Quality Manager

-• Promoting the quality and hygiene awareness of the by giving explanations, instructions, and etc. Initiating and having them implemented and supporting improvement programs / actions in the field of CCP , hygiene, order, and tidiness.
+• Promoting the quality and hygiene awareness of the production by giving explanations, instructions, and etc. Initiating and having them implemented and supporting improvement programs / actions in the field of CCP , hygiene, order, and tidiness.

-• Registering quality data, compiling overviews, graphs, and statistics in such a way that information about the quality of products (developments / ) becomes available.
+• Registering quality data, compiling overviews, graphs, and statistics in such a way that information about the quality of (developments / ) becomes available.

 • Supervising compliance with the HACCP, quality standard (GFSI), ARBO, environmental and company regulations.